+Another critical issue in family law matters is child support.
 In Colorado, the calculation of child support may seem straightforward because it is based on a statutory formula.
 However, it may quickly become complicated if either parent is self-employed, unemployed, or underemployed, and there are no concrete numbers to plug into the formula.
 These complexities are one reason why having a seasoned Denver divorce attorney on your side is critical.
 Under state law, child support obligations end when a child turns 19, unless a statutory exception applies.

 Another aspect of a divorce that may become highly complex is property division.
 Marital property consists of any property acquired over the course of the marriage, with the exceptions of gifts and inheritances.
 Anything that is not marital property is known as separate property, and it belongs solely to one spouse.
 Though separate property is not subject to division at the time of a divorce, gains realized during the court of the marriage to that property are.
 Colorado is an equitable distribution state.
 Typically, a judge will divide marital property roughly equally, but this may not happen if a different arrangement is fairer.
 In some cases, a judge may divide the property unequally because of certain circumstances in that particular case, such as one spouse having a much higher income or a greater ability to replace property.
 A judge has broad discretion in this area and will try to gain a comprehensive view of the situation.Learn more about our standards and practice philosophy here.
 Denver Divorce Lawyers Aggressively Representing Men & Women Throughout Colorado